Visual Supports

 • Review key messages and the narrative

-• Add missing details or topics
+• Add missing details or remove anything unnecessary

-• Choose a format type
+• Choose a format and art style

-• Add supporting characters
+• Add supporting characters, places, or objects

 Choosing a Format